Numerals

 Accusative of Motion Towards

-Esperanto prepositions are normally followed by the nominative case:
+Esperanto prepositions are normally followed by the nominative:

 - post mi – after me